AdP25/mnist/README.md

 Hidden layer  𝑎[1] :
     10 units with ReLU activation,
     ReLU (Rectified Linear Unit) is an activation function commonly used in neural networks.
-It is defined mathematically as:

-    f(x) = max(0,x)
+It is defined mathematically as : f(x) = max(0,x)
     In simple terms, the ReLU activation function outputs the input value if it's positive and zero if it's negative.
 This function introduces non-linearity into the network, allowing it to learn complex relationships within the data.
 ReLU has become popular due to its simplicity and effectiveness in many deep learning models.

 Output layer  𝑎[2] :
     10 units corresponding to the ten digit classes with softmax activation.
     Softmax is commonly used for multi-class classification problems as it provides a probability distribution over the classes.
 The softmax function takes a set of values as input and normalizes them into a probability distribution.
 It computes the probabilities of each class being the correct class.

     In the context of digit classification:
     The output layer has 10 units, each representing a digit class from 0 to 9.